To learn how to use the Element app, download the User Guide.

 The “historical” section lists all the rooms you’ve left and allows you to access the history you have there.
 You won’t see the new activity in these rooms, only what happened before you left.

 In the roles and permissions section of the room’s settings, you’ll be able to configure the privilege levels required to perform various actions in the room, e.g. send a message, ban / kick members, redact messages, update the room’s settings, invite new members, etc..

 Please note that Element is a client that allows you to access any homeserver in the Matrix network, just like a browser allows you to access any website you want.
 Each homeserver has different approaches to Abuse Management and Privacy, which are out of Element’s control.

 Report inappropriate content on Element by hovering on the message and clicking the more options button (three dots) and "Report content".

 Encryption means scrambling a message in such a way that only those knowing the secret key can unscramble it.
 We use encryption to keep your messages and files private.

 End-to-end encryption means your messages and files are encrypted before they leave your device, and stay encrypted until they reach the other participants' devices.
 End-to-end encrypted messages can only be read by the participants in the conversation.

 Thanks to end-to-end encryption, your messages can only be read by the participants in the conversation and nobody else.
-This means your messages can't be read by anyone at New Vector, or by any other third party.
-It also means that if you lose your keys, you won't be able to read your messages either.
+This means your messages can't be read by anyone at Element, or by any other third party.
+It also means that if you lose your keys, you won't be able to read your messages.